Australian Professorial Fellow

 Honourary Appointment: Royal Holloway,

-I have been instrumental in at least four new research areas of theoretical computer science, including Transversals of Partitions of Graphs, Emulation, the Polly Cracker Cryptosystem, and Multivariate Complexity Analysis and Algorithm Design which has its first formation as Parameterized Complexity.
-I have done early leading work in Graph Minors, including the notion of the strong chromatic number of a graph and transversals of graph partitions.
+I have started at least three new areas of theoretical computer science including the theory of Graph Covers, Partition Theory, and Multivariate Complexity Analysis and Algorithm Design which has its first formation as Parameterized Complexity.
+I havedone early leading work in Graph Minors, including the notion of the strong chromatic number of a graph and transversals of graph partitions.
 I always believed in providing an application area for my students.
 Early on in Canada, we worked in Bioinformatics.
 Of course, this is still an area of vast importance today.
-Other research areas include Scheduling Problems, the complexity of Logic Problems, and problems in Social Choice .

 Sue Whitesides has led several Barbados Workshops in Computational Geometry, to which I have contributed.
 I have also done research in Cryptography (with Neal Koblitz, founder of elliptic curve cryptology) and coding theory.
 I have done work in Hypergraph Algorithms and Complexity, Combinatorics, and structure, especially Structural Parameterized Complexity.